Cladoceramus undulatoplicatus (Snowshoe clam)

 Normally these fossils are seen in section on vertical exposures, where they show as unremarkable thin wavy lines.
 If they are seen in plan, it is usually on a bedding plane exposed on a fallen chalk block at the base of a sea cliff.
 These exposures are short lived as they are rapidly broken up by ensuing high tides.
 This example is protected from the elements and has been exposed in its current state of preservation since 1941 when the tunnels were excavated.

-This fossil species is found in chalk spanning a relatively short period of about 85.7 to 83.6 million years (“probably no more than a couple hundred thousand years” has also been suggested, (Everhart, 2017)).
-The thin layer of rocks that this represents makes it a useful marker fossil.
-It is used internationally to define the Coniacian/Santonian Stage boundary in the Chalk.
+This fossil species is found in chalk spanning a relatively short period of about 86.3 to 85.7 million years (but also “probably no more than a couple hundred thousand years” has been suggested, (Everhart, 2017)).
+The thin layer of rocks that this represents makes it a useful index fossil.
+It is used internationally to define the Coniacian/Santonian Stage boundary in the Chalk at 86.3 +/- 0.5 million years.

 Andrew Coleman